 - In a format that allows for comparison to other institutions and trend analysis, when appropriate.

-The Provost, Chancellor for Health Sciences, and the Executive Vice President for Administration may request deans and directors to submit annual reports for their academic and administrative units for inclusion in the annual reports.
+The Provost, the Executive Vice President for Health Sciences, and the Senior Vice President for Administration may request deans and directors to submit annual reports for their academic and administrative units for inclusion in the annual reports.

 - August 23, 2022 - Updated titles of administrators per FHB Policy A53 procedures